 Fortunately, this will wash off the next day and it won’t affect the final colour of your spray tan.

-Make sure you go to a good spray tanning salon or beauty salon who will apply the appropriate amount of barrier cream to your dry areas such as knees, elbows for you.
+Make sure you go to a good spray tanning salon or beauty salon that will apply the appropriate amount of barrier cream to your dry areas such as your knees and elbows.

 So does green fake tan wash off?

-In most cases, yes especially if it is just because you had deodorant or moisturizer on (see above).
+In most cases, yes, especially if it is just green because you had deodorant or moisturizer on (see above).

-If they false tan is off however and you are entirely green, then there could be a chance you will be stuck with the sci-fi, rather than the bronze goddess look.
+If the false tan is off however and you are entirely green, then there could be a chance you will be stuck with the sci-fi, rather than the bronze goddess look.

 How to fix a green spray tan